learn-co-curriculum/javascript-first-class-functions-lab/README.md

 1. Create a `multiplier()` function that takes two arguments and multiplies them together.
 2. Create a `doublerWithBind` variable that partially applies the `multiplier()` function by passing in `2` as its first argument.
-No need to create a `triplerWithBind` variable, you probably get the gist by now!
+3. Create a `triplerWithBind` variable that partially applies the `multiplier()` function by passing in `3` as its first argument.

 ## Resources